so-technology-watch/html5-indexeddb-nodejs/README.md

 ## Getting started

-0. Install this application (See Installation).
+1. Install this application (See Installation).
-1. Start the server with : `node index.js`
+2. Start the server with : `node index.js`
-2. Start your Web Browser and go to `http://localhost:3000`
+3. Start your Web Browser and go to `http://localhost:3000`
 Or connect Postman to the API at : `http://localhost:3000`
-3. Try the different "Cars" and "Drivers" web pages.
-And the different routes of the API.
+4. Try the different "Cars" and "Drivers" web pages and the different routes of the API.

-Alternatively, you can use `node index.js YOUR_PORT_NUMBER` to start the server with a specific port.
 For more details, see the [Wiki documentation](https://github.com/so-technology-watch/html5-indexeddb-nodejs/wiki).

 ## Dependencies (installed via `npm install`)